Flight Training Loan FAQs

 Do I need a cosigner to be approved for a loan?

-While you’re welcome to apply as a stand alone applicant, your application has a better chance of being approved if you apply with a cosigner.
+While you’re welcome to apply as a stand alone applicant (and a cosigner may not be required), your application has a better chance of being approved if you apply with a cosigner.

 I need to explain my flight training loan to my cosigner.
 Where do I begin?